-Grant management is not just about doing everything right-it also can involve steering clear of situations that can lead you astray.
+Grant management (especially since the new Uniform Guidance happened) is not just about doing everything right-it also can involve steering your organization clear of those nasty situations that can lead you astray.

 #1 You are contacted by someone offering you unsolicited grant funds in exchange for a processing fee.